Data science and analytics

 Hospitals and care providers often use different systems to hold electronic patient data, meaning records can’t easily be transferred.
 This frustrates patients, creates delays in treatment, and risks patient safety if vital information is missed or forgotten.
 But ensuring that all healthcare providers have systems that can work together would be a costly and lengthy process.

-Our researchers have been using analytics to identify groups of hospitals that share the greatest number of patients, highlighting areas where patients would benefit the most from having compatible systems.
+In collaboration with the EPSRC Centre for Mathematics of Precision Healthcare, our researchers have been using network analysis to identify groups of hospitals that share the greatest number of patients, highlighting areas where patients would benefit the most from having compatible systems.
 This work can help the NHS guide discussion on how to achieve better data sharing between hospitals, prioritising trusts that commonly share patients.
 This means that limited resources can be directed towards areas where they will have the most immediate positive impact on patients.

-Our Road Traffic Injury – Analytics for Integrated Data (RTI-AID) project is using crowdsourced data to develop a road traffic injury surveillance tool to aid emergency medical systems.
+Our Road Traffic Injury – Analytics for Integrated Data (RTI-AID) project is using crowdsourced data to develop a road traffic injury surveillance tool to aid emergency medical systems and road safety interventions.

 Good trauma system planning requires robust traffic collision and injury data, which can inform hospital care, reduce ambulance travel time, and reduce high-risk roads.